jolicode/asynit/README.md

 Smoker use the Asynit API to provide a simple way to test many URLs when there is no need to have a complex logic of testing.

+You can pass a status code or an array of status code that will be considered valid.

 You just have to define a YAML file like the following:

 ```yaml